There’s so much more to New Haven than Yale University.

 The city of New Haven restructured historic Wooster Square to match its appearance at the turn of the 20th century, with one major exception.

 A border of Yoshino cherry trees line the park, and a major festival marks their blooming each spring.
+This Connecticut cherry blossom festival is famous in the state, and one of the best things to do in Connecticut in the spring.

 Museums & Indoor Activities in downtown New Haven

 As befits a city that’s hosted an Ivy League university for centuries, New Haven is an intellectual playground.
+All of Yale’s collection of galleries and curated collections make the list of the best indoor activities in all of Connecticut.

 Yale University Art Gallery